BACK TO ALL BLOGS

 If we remove the uterus, the remaining vagina needs to be stabilized, or you could have a prolapse post-hysterectomy.
 A recent study indicated a post-hysterectomy vaginal prolpase rate of 12%, or a bit more than 1 in 10 women.

-Sacrocolpopexy and Sacrospinous fixation are two options (I discuss them in this post).
+Sacrocolpopexy and Sacrospinous fixation are two options...more about them later.

 Your surgeon may need to make this decision during the surgery, based on the quality of the tissues that will remain, but it is important to have this discussion, so that some type of fixation occurs.